beastkee/kcau-attendance-tracking-platform/AUTO_CATEGORIZATION.md

-# Auto-Categorization Dashboard - Admin Intelligence Hub
+# Auto-Categorization Dashboard - Admin Control Center

 ## Overview
-The Admin Intelligence Hub (`/admin/page.tsx`) now features **automatic user categorization** that pulls all users from Firestore and intelligently organizes them by role in real-time.
-Admins can view, edit, and manage users with quick-action buttons directly from the dashboard.
+The Admin Control Center (`/admin/page.tsx`) now features **automatic user categorization** that pulls all users from Firestore and intelligently organizes them by role in real-time.
+Admins can view, edit, and manage users with quick-action buttons directly from the dashboard within the KCAU Attendance Tracking Platform.

 ## Key Features